-Improvements that help shift people from their cars to other modes for at least some trips would help reduce local congestion, and roadway improvements that make traffic flow better would meet or exceed this measure.
-Examples include: adding capacity to a roadway, restriping a roadway to add left-hand or right-hand turn-lanes that do not cause backups for through traffic behind them, signal coordination, new streets or adding more Highway 1 crossing locations.
-Consistency with Other Plans and Projects The Plan Area intersects a number of neighborhoods and jurisdictions in Santa Cruz County.
+This photo shows pedestrian-scaled lighting in South Bend, Indiana.
+Overhead lighting on pedestrian-oriented streets should be low enough to the ground to illuminate walkways and the faces of pedestrians.
+Photo credit: SFMTA, 2013.
+Improvements that help shift people from their cars to other modes for at least some trips would help reduce local congestion, and roadway improvements that make traffic flow better would also meet or exceed this measure.
+Examples include adding capacity to a roadway, restriping a roadway to add left-hand or right-hand turn-lanes that reduce backups for through traffic, signal coordination, new streets, and adding more locations for crossing Highway 1.
+Consistency with Other Plans and Projects The Plan area intersects a number of neighborhoods and jurisdictions in Santa Cruz County.
 Many projects and planning efforts in Santa Cruz County are currently in process or have been recently completed.
 Improvements that are consistent with adopted policy guidelines and approved plans and projects from neighboring jurisdictions and regional governing bodies, including the Santa Cruz County Regional Transportation Commission and Association of Monterey Bay Area Governments (AMBAG), would meet this performance measure.
-Balanced Transportation Framework All of the suggested transportation strategies discussed in this chapter together form a possible framework for a balanced transportation system in the Plan Area that can meet the needs of residents, workers and visitors.
+BALANCED TRANSPORTATION FRAMEWORK Taken together, the transportation strategies suggested in this chapter form a framework for a balanced transportation system that can meet the needs of residents, workers, and visitors in the Plan area.
 The community's transportation values establish a lens through which to view transportation opportunities that respond to the vision for reduced congestion, increased connectivity and improved mobility.
-The suggested street types would foster an interconnected network that would make walking, biking, and taking transit a more viable option for getting around the Plan Area.
-The sample cross sections help to define and illustrate the types of design elements recommended for the different street types - including wider and safer sidewalks, buffered bicycle lanes, broader paved shoulders on rural roads, and more comfortable bus stops.
-The Performance Measures are included to help the community and decision makers understand how a new land use development or other project would affect the desired transportation network, and to guide the prioritization and implementation of programs and projects to work toward the well-connected, balanced transportation network of the Sustainable Santa Cruz County vision.
+The suggested street types would foster a network that would make walking, biking, and taking transit more viable options for getting around the Plan area.
+The sample cross sections help to define and illustrate the types of design elements recommended for the different street types including wider and safer sidewalks, buffered bicycle lanes, broader paved shoulders on rural roads, and more comfortable bus stops.
+The Performance Measures are included to help the community and decision makers understand how a new land use development or other project would affect the desired transportation network, and to guide the prioritization and implementation of programs and projects that work toward the well-connected, balanced transportation network that is described in "A Vision for Sustainable Communities in Santa Cruz County."